Charles E W Bean, Diaries, AWM38 3DRL 606/36/1 - December 1915 - January 1916 - Part 6

 meet Lord Northcliffe.

-Well - I did all them.
+Well - I did all three.

 I motored w Lord & Lady